-Next to the smaller skull, the cervical series was relatively more robust and now no smaller than the dorsals.
+The cervical series was relatively more robust and no smaller than the dorsals.
 The dorsal ribs were shorter.
 The scapulocoracoid was smaller and the humerus was more gracile.